anastasiabouzdine/IS1220-project/README.md

 # Software design (IS1220) Final Project
-The goal of this project is to develop a software solution, called *MyFoodora*, whose functionality are similar to that of nowadays food delivery systems.
+The goal of this project is to develop a software solution, called *MyFoodora*, whose functionality is similar to that of nowadays food delivery systems.
+It will provide a graphical user interface as well as a command line user interface.

 The project consists of two parts, the **core** and the **interface**.